ottok/debgpt/README.md

 debgpt -H --devref 5.5 -A :summary
 ```

 #### Ex4.
-Buildd Query
+Man and TLDR Manuals

-Lookup the build status for package `glibc` and summarize as a table.
+Load the debhelper manpage and ask it to extract a part of it.

 ```
-debgpt -HQ --buildd glibc -A :summary_table
+debgpt -HQ --man debhelper-compat-upgrade-checklist -A "what's the change between compat 13 and compat 14?" debgpt -HQ --tldr curl --cmd 'curl -h' -A "download https://localhost/bigfile.iso to /tmp/workspace, in silent mode"
 ```

 #### Ex5.
 Composition of Various Information Sources